lowRISC/opentitan/doc/project_governance/checklist/README.md

 - Security architect

 This review will focus on the design deltas captured in the testplan since the last review.
-In addition, the fully implemented functional coverage plan, the observed coverage and the coverage exclusions are expected to be scrutinized to ensure there are no verification holes or any gaps in achieving the required stimulus quality, before the work towards progressing to V3 can commence.
+In addition, the fully implemented functional coverage plan, the observed coverage and the coverage exclusions are expected to be scrutinized to ensure there are no verification holes or any gaps in achieving the required verification quality, before the work towards progressing to V3 can commence.

 ### V3_CHECKLIST_SCOPED